VargowDev/Unity-Code-Samples/README.md

 **4. SpellCastAction**

 Manages the spellcasting action, including spell selection, targeting, visual and audio animations, and application of spell effects to units.

+**5. UnitStats**

+Manages unit statistics, unit modifications, and logic related to damage, experience, and levels.